 Ten years ago Steph Cutler heard the news she was going to experience sight loss and threw an 'I'm going to go blind' party!'
-This year she has written an eBook to celebrate her tenth anniversary of being visually impaired.
+She has written an eBook to celebrate her tenth anniversary of being visually impaired.
 'Living with more vision and less sight' is a collection of memories and musings noted over ten years.

 Download your copy from the Making lemonade website.